a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-tiles-and-tilesets.md

 ## Slope Tiles

-A staple of the platformer drama, slope tiles (inclines) allow more creating more dynamic and interesting levels.
+A staple of the platformer genre, slope tiles (inclines) allow for creating more dynamic and interesting levels.
 Believe it or not, implementing slopes in a 2D space is rather complex, and is probably one of the most logic-heavy features in this entire project.

 ![walking-on-slopes.gif](../../../assets/images/walking-on-slopes.gif)